+BYLAWS FOR THE EAST COLFAX NEIGHBORHOOD ASSOCIATION

 Articles of Incorporation signed August 9th, 1972; Certificate of Incorporation as a Colorado Nonprofit Corporation issued by Byron A. Anderson, Secretary of State, on August 15th, 1972.

 Federal Tax I.D.
 (EIN) issued by the Internal Revenue Service as a nonprofit 501(c)(4) corporation: 23-7257740.